 This study assessed a broad array of socioeconomic barriers in relation to preferred contraceptive use during a time of exacerbated personal and social financial strain (the COVID-19 pandemic).
 Using statewide data collected in early 2021 through the Survey of the Health of Wisconsin, we conducted bivariate analyses exploring the relationship between socioeconomic resources and preferred contraceptive use among Wisconsin women.
 Findings indicated that people lacking socioeconomic resources, including adequate food and housing, may be unable to access their preferred contraceptive method(s).
 Amidst competing demands on time and resources, the inability to obtain preferred contraceptive method(s) may represent system-wide barriers as well as people's lowered ability to prioritize and access care in light of socioeconomic struggles.

-This paper examines the long-term health impacts of in utero exposure to legal abortion, a policy shift that occurred in the early 1970s in the United States.
+This paper examines long-term health impacts of abortion legalization on cohorts born during the time in the early 1970s in the United States.
 While prior research highlights the short-term benefits of legal abortion on maternal and infant health, such as reduced mortality and improved infant health outcomes, this study investigates whether these benefits extend into later life.
-Leveraging variation in the timing of abortion legalization across states and the complete set of death records, we find that exposure to legal abortion in utero leads to significant reductions in cumulative mortality and disability in adulthood.
+Leveraging variation in the timing of abortion legalization across states and the complete set of death records, we find that birth cohorts gestating under legal abortion reforms experience significant reductions in cumulative mortality and disability in adulthood.
 Our analysis of the mechanisms suggests that improved maternal and infant health, along with compositional changes in the characteristics of mothers giving birth, may explain these lasting health improvements.

 We examine the multigenerational impacts of legalized abortion in the United States by analyzing how early-life exposure to this policy shift affects birth outcomes in the next generation.
 Using event study and two-way fixed effects models, we link maternal early-life exposure to legal abortion with improved birth outcomes in the subsequent generation, including higher birth weights and reduced rates of low birth weight.
 Our analysis of the mechanisms shows that these improvements in birth outcomes are not driven by changes in maternal racial or age composition within the treated generation.
 Instead, enhanced educational attainment and increased prenatal care utilization among the treated generation appear to play a critical role.
 Our results highlight the far-reaching implications of reproductive health policies, especially relevant in the post-Dobbs era, where access may once again become constrained for many.